s3rius/rustus/docs/configuration.md

 `--cors` is a list of allowed hosts with wildcards separated by commas.
 By default all hosts are allowed.
 You can define which hosts are allowed for your particular application.

+`--allow-empty` is a parameter that allows users to upload empty files.
+Empty file means that while creation 0 bytes was passed as an `Upload-Length`.

 For example if you add `--cors "*.staging.domain,*.prod.domain"`, it allows all origins like `my.staging.domain` or `my.prod.domain`, but it will refuse to serve other origins.